JuanBacon/JuanBacon/README.md

-# Hello there 👋
 <!--
 **JuanBacon/JuanBacon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

+<h1 align="center">Hello there 👋, I'm Juan Diego Bustamante</h1>
- **I am a Junior Web and Game Developer who is exploring mobile development 📱.
-I am also highly motivated into continuos learning :wink:**
+<h3 align="center">A passionate junior web and game developer from Colombia, who is exploring mobile development 📱.
+Also highly motivated into continuos learning :wink:</h3>

  🔭 I’m planning for a Indie Game development Portofolio.